Macrometacorp/docs/docs/graphs/index.md

 ---
-title: Graph Edge
+title: Graphs
 sidebar_position: 1
 ---

 A Graph consists of `vertices` and `edges`.
-Edges are stored as documents in `edge collections`.
+Edges are stored as documents in [edge collections](../collections/graph-edge/working-with-graph-edges.md).

 A vertex can be a document of a `document collection` or of an `edge collection` (so `edges` can be used as `vertices`).
 Which collections are used within a named graph is defined via `edge definitions`.